 Hunting from a basecamp makes it easy to carry less gear.
 Bring a daypack with only the essentials.
 Choose a model that ventilates well against your back.
 The pack should hold your optics, a field repair kit for the bow, calls, plenty of water, snacks and knives.
 Keep it simple and go light in the field.
 Your hunting guide will also carry essential equipment for calling, meat processing, etc. So when you arrive in camp, have a conversation with your guide about what to carry.
 There may not be a need to duplicate some of these items.
 The lighter you keep your daypack, the better.

 When you’re out in the field, be mindful of your body and energy levels.
 If needed, look for a spot to sit or glass that’s in the shade.
 Staying cool, especially in locations that may require you to sit tight for hours, will make the hunt that much more enjoyable.
 It will also make it easier to stay in the field longer and hunt harder for that trophy bull elk.

 When you take glassing breaks, drink plenty of water.
 When early season temperatures are hot, it’s important to stay hydrated and energized.
 You never know when an opportunity will strike.
 You should be ready to move quickly through rough country.

 Meat Handling in the Heat

-The last element to consider when hunting during the archery season is meat care.
+The last element to consider on an early season archery hunt is meat care.
 Only take clean shots that will penetrate and kill quickly.
 Less stress on the animal and a fast recovery will help protect the meat.